 Disabled person’s allowance remain in force.
 In addition the long term investments are supported by a tax allowance such as payments to voluntary mutual pension funds and investments on pension accounts.

-As of 1 January 2011 new family allowance was introduced.
+Family tax base allowance is applicable.
 In the case of 1 child HUF 66,670 / child / month can be deducted from the tax base.
-In the case of 2 children HUF 83,330 /child / month, in the case of 3 or more children HUF 220,000 /child / month can be deducted from the tax base.
+In the case of 2 children HUF 116,670 / child / month, in the case of 3 or more children HUF 220,000 / child / month can be deducted from the tax base.
 The allowance is also applicable for foreign individuals if certain conditions are met.

 What are the tax reimbursement methods generally used by employers in Hungary?